 - The size of your breasts is affecting your posture or the way you walk

 - You suffer from bra strap indentations in your shoulder because your breasts are too heavy

 - You suffer from feelings of self-consciousness, embarrassment, or even anxiety because your breasts are disproportionately large

 What to Expect in a Consultation

 Dr. Dina Eliopoulos has nearly 2 decades of experience as a board-certified plastic surgeon, with a reputation for dedication, surgical excellence, and professionalism.
 The purpose of her consultation is not to “convince you” to undergo a procedure, but to learn about your goals and educate you on your surgical options.Schedule a Consultation Today

 It should be noted that breast reduction is not exclusively performed on female patients.
-Males who suffer from a condition called gynecomastia, marked by the development of enlarged breasts, can also benefit greatly from breast reduction surgery.
+Males who suffer from a condition called gynecomastia, marked by the development of enlarged breasts, can also benefit greatly from male breast reduction surgery.